 - Controlled curing time and conditions

-These controls create repeatability, and repeatability is what supports quality, reduces investigations, and makes scale-up predictable.
+These controls create repeatability—which supports quality, reduces investigations, and makes scale-up predictable.

 A Better Way to Develop a Sleep Gummy

-If you want a melatonin gummy that behaves like a professional supplement product-not a fragile candy-you’ll get better results by building in this order:
+If you want a melatonin gummy that behaves like a professional supplement—not a fragile candy—build in this order:

-- Distribution: Can you deliver consistent unit dosing across the run?
+- Distribution: Can you deliver consistent dosing across the run?

-- Protection: Is the formula/process designed to reduce heat, pH, and oxygen stress?
+- Protection: Is the formula/process designed to reduce heat, pH, oxygen stress?

-- Experience: Then refine flavor, chew, acid profile, and coating system.
+- Experience: Then refine flavor, chew, acid profile, coating system.

-This sequence reduces reformulation loops and helps prevent the common late-stage surprises that show up only after stability, packaging trials, or the first production-scale run.
+This sequence reduces reformulation loops and prevents late-stage surprises that show up only after stability, packaging trials, or first production run.

 The Practical Questions That Separate "Nice Gummy" From "Manufacturable Gummy"